 Some companies allow for an early exercise of stock options (both ISOs and NSOs).
 It means option holders have the right to exercise (purchase) their stock options before fully vested.

-On an early exercise of stock options, the option holder receives common stock that is subject to the same vesting schedule applied to the stock option.
+On an early exercise of options, the option holder receives common stock that is subject to the same vesting schedule applied to the stock option.

 If he/she subsequently walks away before the stock fully vests, the company will have the right (not obligated) to take the unvested stock back.
 Since California law prevents a company from taking back an employee’s shares for free, there’s a repurchase price for companies:

 – The then-current fair market value of the stock.

 The company’s right to repurchase will lapse as the stock vests.
 Oftentimes, it has 180 days (6 months) to repurchase shares from employees.
 Companies generally would not have the right to repurchase any of the vested stock.